igor27school/mobile-flashcards/README.md

 This project uses React-Native with Redux.
 It also relies on react-navigation library.

+NOTE: The code has only been tested using the Android platform.

 ## Installation

 This project can be started using `npm install` followed by `npm start`.